 You want to use apples that don’t disintegrate when baked.
 I also like to combine a tart and sweet apple, so I used Granny Smith and honeycrisp apples in this recipe.
 My other go to apple for pies are Cortland apples, and Golden Delicious would also be great.
 For other good apple options, read my post on all The Best Apples for Baking.

 Oh yes!
-It’s one of my secrets to getting ahead of the Thanksgiving cooking craziness.
+It’s one of my secret to getting ahead of the Thanksgiving cooking craziness.

 If you want to get a jumpstart on your holiday baking, then freezing your pie is your best bet.
 After you assemble your pie, you want to freeze the pie uncovered until it’s frozen.
 It’s best to freeze in a metal or ceramic pie plate.
 A glass pie plate may break going from freezer to oven.